netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecovnkubernetes">ovnKubernetes</a></b></td>
         <td>object</td>
         <td>
-          OVNKubernetes contains settings related to ovn-kubernetes.
-This configuration is necessary only if OpenShift Cluster Network Operator is not used / configured.<br/>
+          Settings related to OVN-Kubernetes CNI, when available.
+This configuration is used when using OVN's IPFIX exports, without OpenShift.
+When using OpenShift, refer to the `clusterNetworkOperator` property instead.<br/>
         </td>
         <td>false</td>
       </tr></tbody>